An undecidable extension of Morley's theorem on the number of countable models: Finer Analysis: Descriptive Set Theory

 Theorem \ref{thm:Schlicht} is actually a special case of Schlicht's Lemma 4.17 in \cite{Schlicht}, but that is not so easy to see, since his statement and proof involve Woodin cardinals, determinacy, and \emph{premice}.
 He uses Harrington forcing from \cite{Har77} instead of random forcing.
-Also note that our result is somewhat stronger: \textit{there is no upper bound below $2^{\aleph_0}$ on the cardinality of thin $\bDelta^1_2$ equivalence relations}.

-Thus, even for the relatively simple case of $\bDelta^1_2$ we must either assume large cardinals or, as in the Foreman-Magidor theorem, consider generic extensions of the universe in order to get a Burgess type result.
-What we can get is:
+Thus, even for the relatively simple case of $\bSigma^1_2$ we must either assume large cardinals or, as in the Foreman-Magidor theorem, consider generic extensions of the universe in order to get a Burgess-type result.
+What we can get from known results is:

 \begin{thm} Assume $PD$.
-Then thin $\bSigma^1_2$ equivalence relations have at most $\aleph_1$ equivalence classes. \end{thm} \begin{proof} Harrington-Shelah \cite{HSh} showed the conclusion for $\bPi^1_2$, assuming there was a Cohen real over $L$.
+Then thin $\bSigma^1_2$ equivalence relations have at most $\aleph_1$ equivalence classes. \end{thm} \begin{proof} Harrington-Shelah \cite[Corollary 3]{HSh} showed the conclusion for $\bPi^1_2$, assuming there was a Cohen real over $L$.
 They then applied Lemma \ref{lem:HSa}, getting $\bSigma^1_2$ thin equivalence relations are $\bPi^1_2$.
 But $PD$ - indeed $\Det(\bPi^1_1)$ - implies there is a Cohen real over $L$ because it implies $\aleph_1^L$ $(= (2^{\aleph_0})^L)$ is countable, so there are only countably many dense sets to meet.
-See more on Harrington-Shelah in Sections \ref{souslin} and \ref{game}. \end{proof}
+See more on Harrington-Shelah in Sections \ref{Suslin} and \ref{game}. \end{proof}